 - 1 tablespoon (1 tablespoon) Butter unsalted melted

 - Weigh or measure the sugar and set it aside.
 Weight or measure the flour, salt, and baking powder in another bowl and run a whisk through to blend.
 Zest and juice one orange into separate containers and set these aside also.

 - In a stand or hand-held mixer, cream the butter and cream cheese until mixed, about 1 to 2 minutes.
 Then add the sugar and mix for another 2 to 3 minutes.
 You want it light and fluffy looking.
 Add one egg at a time, mixing the first thoroughly before adding the second egg.
 Next, mix the vanilla bean paste, orange zest, and orange juice for about a minute.
 Scrape down the sides of the bowl and turn your mixer to low.
 Slowly add the flour mixture until incorporated.

 - Depending on how tacky the cookie dough this will guide you on how much flour to spread out before adding the cookie dough to the pastry mat.
 Add what you need to work with the dough.
 Divide the cookie dough in half and flatten the halves into flattened rectangles.
 The rectangular shape will make it easier to roll out.
 Wrap both halves in separate plastic wrap.
 I put them on a sheet pan and into the refrigerator for at least 2 hours.

 FILLING AND PUTTING THE PINWHEEL TOGETHER

-- In a small bowl, add the powdered sugar, vanilla extract, melted butter, 2 TBSP of milk and stir.
-If the icing is too thick, add one more TBSP of milk at a time, till you get the right consistency.
+- Add the powdered sugar, vanilla extract, melted butter, and 2 tablespoon of milk in a small bowl and stir with a whisk.
+If the icing is too thick, add one more tablespoon of milk at a time until you get the right consistency.
 You want it thin enough to put some on a spoon and go back and forth across the top of each cookie.